 Monica is married to a man she calls Lumberjack and is in her second year of residency.
 She blogs here about medicine, burnout, trying to be a good person, and feelings.
 Her career goal is to figure out how not to lose your mind, and how to find it again after you have.

 Monica is in residency at the University of Washington Department of Psychiatry, received her medical degree from the University of Illinois at Chicago College of Medicine, and graduated magna cum laude from the Illinois Institute of Technology.
 She studied Latin at Shimer College during her time as an undergraduate.

-She has written for the lit mags of UIC COM (Body Electric) and IIT (LIIT), for IIT's newspaper (TechNews), and for thousands of readers at blogs on various platforms.
+She has written for the lit mags of UIC COM (Body Electric) and IIT (LIIT), for IIT's newspaper (TechNews), for online medical publications KevinMD and in-House, for HOUSE (UW's Housestaff Quality & Safety Committee's publication) and for thousands of readers at blogs on various platforms.
 Honors and awards include induction in the Alpha Omega Alpha medical honors society, winning the Lewis Department of Humanities Annual Writing Contest (2nd in 2010, 1st in 2011, and 3rd in 2012), the Silver Scalpel Award for Surgical Excellence in the M3 Clerkship in 2015, and Tutor of the Year at the IIT Academic Resource Center.

 Other areas of study include baking, ukulele, running, and petting cats.